eighteen73/docs/docs/wordpress/build-tools/wp-cli/Commands/style-guide.md

 - **/style-guide/patterns**
 All the block patterns that have been registered in the theme.

+All pages are made private, so they are only visible to website editors and will not be presented to search engines.

 :::caution

 Existing content at any of the above paths will be overwritten.